Luis D. Ortiz: Real estate career

 Ortiz began his career in real estate selling rentals.
 Ortiz spoke of "bait and switch" practices, saying, "we had the bait and switch.
 Everyone had it but I was always very honest with people when they called me.
 I needed to feed myself.
 Had [the listings] been legitimate, I would probably never have gotten any calls."

 Ortiz had previously worked at brokerages such as Synergy and Prodigy Network.
 Ortiz was fired by Keller Williams Realty during filming, as they felt that Million Dollar Listing New York was not in line with the Keller Williams’ NYC brand.
 Before joining New York’s largest residential real estate brokerage firm, Douglas Elliman, Ortiz was a vice president of Keller Williams NYC.
 On August 7, 2013, Douglas Elliman announced that Ortiz joined the firm which also employs his Million Dollar Listing New York reality television co-star, Fredrik Eklund.
 At Douglas Elliman, he started his own real estate group - Ortiz & Co.

 In July 2016, on the season finale of Season 5 of Million Dollar Listing New York, Ortiz announced he was getting out of the real estate business in order to pursue other things.
 After leaving Million Dollar Listing New York, Ortiz fell in love with his girlfriend, Nikita.
 After their break-up, Ortiz experienced depression and ultimately decided to return to New York City.

-Ortiz announced on his 30th birthday that would be returning to real estate as a principal in property development.
+Ortiz announced on his 30th birthday that he would be returning to real estate as a principal in property development.
 After returning, Ortiz began working at Douglas Elliman and joined the 8th season of Million Dollar Listing New York.

 Million Dollar Listing New York

 Ortiz was one of three New York City brokers starring in Bravo's Million Dollar Listing New York seasons two through five.

-Ortiz rejoined the case for season 8.
+Ortiz rejoined the cast for season 8.
 The 8th season premiered August 1, 2019.